You must not drive with any alcohol in your system.

 How long will I be alcohol restricted?

-- Two (2) years for a first conviction for DUI, alcohol related reckless driving, or impaired driving (effective 7-1-08.)
+- Two (2) years for a first conviction for DUI, alcohol related reckless driving

-- Five (5) years for a first arrest for refusal to submit a chemical test.
+- Five (5) years for a first arrest for administrative refusal to submit a chemical test

-- Ten (10) years for a second conviction for DUI or alcohol related reckless driving or a second arrest for refusal to submit to a chemical test within ten years of a first offense.
+- Ten (10) years for a second conviction for DUI or alcohol related reckless driving or a second arrest for refusal to submit to a chemical test within ten (10) years of a first offense

 Will this constraint show on my driver license certificate?

-No; this restriction will be indicated on your driving history only.
-Law enforcement, courts and other legitimate requestors will have access to this information.
+No; this restriction will be indicated on your driving history.
+Law enforcement and the courts will have access to this information electronically.

 How will this affect my driving privilege?